FlexiGroBots-H2020/Data-Space/Readme.md

 - It is necessary to install Nginx driver to be able to make the calls to the cluster from the outside.
 If the Ingress-Nginx repo is not updated, in this [link](https://kubernetes.github.io/ingress-nginx/deploy/) the official documentation can be found.

     `kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.2.0/deploy/static/provider/cloud/deploy.yaml`

+- To comunicate with the nginx-controller is neccesary to add the next lines in `/etc/hosts`.

+    `127.0.0.1       connectora.localhost`

+    `127.0.0.1       connectorb.localhost`

 - For the ingress manifest is neccesary to create a secret.
 With the next command it is generate a cert and key file and a secret in the namespace.